Tuesday, October 23

 9:00-10:15 am General Session

 - The transit industry is constantly changing.
 It’s critical that transit leaders at all levels understand the needs and demands of their employees, customers, suppliers and communities which are becoming increasingly diverse.
 Transit agencies play a vital role in sustaining growth within their communities!
 Therefore, transit professionals must be able to manage diverse work teams and create inclusive work environments.
 But how?
-Dr. Shelton Goode, DPA, and Executive Director of Diversity and Inclusion for the Metropolitan Atlanta Rapid Transit Authority (MARTA), will present a high-impact engaging discussion about how leaders can effectively address challenges transit organizations face in response to calls for greater diversity, inclusion and equality.
+This high-impact engaging discussion will discuss how leaders can effectively address challenges transit organizations face in response to calls for greater diversity, inclusion and equality.
 This presentation will focus on today’s climate and the responsibility leaders have inside and outside the walls of the organization.
 Specifically:

 - What does it mean to have an inclusive transit organization?